MohdMonish24/sql-practise.com/README.md

 other DBMS such as SQL Server or MySQL as some implementations slight vary in syntax.
 For such cases, for example, in date and time operations
 I included standart SQL queries as well.

-I populated mockdata using www.mockaroo.com to effectively practise the queries and get some output while working locally.
-Note that it is not the same large dataset used on the web site, so I suggest you use the web site itself as long as you have internet connection, which is also good for tracking your progress.
-You may use the sql database files given in the repository for convenience and a rapid start in creating schemas and inserting datasets.

 The hospital test contains 50 questions and consists of 3 category:

 - Easy